informalsystems/quint/doc/lang.md

 ### Tuples

 In contrast to TLA+, TNT tuples have length of at least 2.
-If you need sequences, use sequences.
+If you need lists, use lists.

 ```scala
 // Tuple constructor: << e_1, ..., e_n >>